Potla1995/potla1995.github.io/_posts/2023-05-26-suspensionFree.md

 Lemma 1 and 2 can be found in our [original manuscript](https://arxiv.org/abs/2004.11930).

+- **Assumption 1:** In what follows, we assume that every edge of the graphs are contained in at least one triangle.
+This can be done by simply deleting extra edges that do not contribute to any triangle.

 ## Base case: $n=8$ (using a computer program).

 It needs to be shown that any $8$-vertex graph with at least $\lfloor 8^2/8\rfloor+1 = 9$ copies of $K_3$ contains a copy of $\hat{P}_3$.